 “It (had been) terrifying because I thought I was dying and nobody knew why.
 And to have a diagnosis… and finally after the third or fourth week the antibiotics seemed to kick in and then I started having good days and more good days and it was nice to have that light at the end of the tunnel,” he says.

 Lyme disease is an infection that spreads to humans through tick bites.
 The disease is on the rise in Canada and spreading rapidly.
 The number of cases reported in Canada has increased from 144 cases in 2009 to 917 cases in 2015, according to data from the federal government.
-But CanLyme believes the number is much, much higher, somewhere in the neighborhood of 5,000 to 10,0000 annually, Wilson says.
+But CanLyme believes the number is much, much higher, somewhere in the neighbourhood of 5,000 to 10,0000 annually, Wilson says.
 The large discrepancy is due to an “extremely poor” surveillance model.

 “The medical community is largely still in a state of denial about it,” Wilson says.